NOTICE OF PRIVACY PRACTICES

 VI.
 Uses and Disclosures Requiring You to have an Opportunity to Object:

 In the following situations, we may disclose a limited amount of your PHI if we inform you about the disclosure in advance and you do not object, as long as the disclosure is not otherwise prohibited by law.
 However, if there is an emergency situation and you cannot be given your opportunity to object, disclosure may be made if it is consistent with any prior expressed wishes and disclosure is determined to be in your best interests.
 You must be informed and given an opportunity to object to further disclosure as soon as you are able to do so.

 - To families, friends or others involved in your care: We may share with these people information directly related to their involvement in your care, or payment for your care.
 We may also share PHI with these people to notify them about your location, general condition, or death.

 - We may also contact you, for appointment reminders, or to tell you about or recommend possible treatment options, alternatives, related benefits or services that may be of interest to you, or to support fundraising efforts.

 VII.
 Your Rights Regarding Your Protected Health Information.

 You have the following rights relating to your protected health information:

-If you think we may have violated your privacy rights, or you disagree with a decision we made about access to your PHI, you may file a complaint with the person listed in Section VI.
-Below.
-You also may file a written complaint with the Secretary of the U.S. Department of Health and Human Services, whose address can be provided to you by our Privacy Officer listed below.
+If you think we may have violated your privacy rights, or you disagree with a decision we made about access to your PHI, you may file a complaint with the Beech Acres Privacy Officer, Christy Burnett, 615 Elsinore Place, Cincinnati Ohio, 45202 – 5th Floor, (513) 233-4753.
+Office Hours: Monday-Friday 8:00am to 4:30pm.
+You also may file a written complaint with the Secretary of the U.S. Department of Health and Human Services at the address below.
 We will take no retaliatory action against you if you make such complaints.